mozyao/Gigas/cmpt383.md

 4. The search bar in subpage is not working till this point
 5. You can choose how many entries to show (10,25,50 or 100) when there are many rows.
 6. The Previous and Next  buttons can work when put more than 10 cities into the popular city list in code.

+Future Work
+1. Fix bugs  of search in the sub-page
+2. Imporve UI
+3. Cut down the response time of actions
+4. Add more useful features